marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

     * Password reminder: "If we found this email in the database, we'll send you a reset link"
   * Performing actions such as sending a password reset email asynchronously (eg. using a message bus) to avoid guessing based on the response time
 * Remove metadata (especially author, path on a disk) from documents (eg. `.doc`, `.pdf`) before publishing
+* HTTP
+  * Do not perform `GET` requests with any sensitive data - it will be stored in logs, and may be visible if you're using TLS with SNI

 ## Vocabulary
 * **Zero-day attack** - happens once software/hardware vulnerability is exploited and attackers release malware before a developer has an opportunity to create a patch to fix the vulnerability.
 * **Penetration testing**